ssc-spc-ccoe-cei/aws-guardrails-cac-solution/README.md

 # aws-guardrails-cac-solution

-# GC Guardrails

-- For detailed breakdown by lambda function, refer to [notes.md](./doc/NOTES.md)
-- For manual deployment steps, refer to [manual.md](./doc/MANUAL.md)
-- For steps to extend the current solution, refer to [enhance.md](./doc/ENHANCE.md)

 ## The Deployment procedures, Prerequisite Requirements, Release Notes and Remediation documentation are available on the GCXchange page.

 ## GCXchange page Links